 Duties and responsibilities

-SEN Teaching Assistants support pupils with special educational needs.
-This can include supporting a small group of pupils or one-to-one, in either a special SEN or mainstream school.
+SEN teaching assistants support pupils with special educational needs.
+This can include supporting a small group of pupils or one-to-one, in either a special or mainstream school.
 The responsibilities of an SEN TA involves helping students’ understand instructions and school work using techniques that work for them.
 They help students build their confidence and independence while providing feedback and support to teachers.

 • Creating an engaging and stimulating environment tailored to the unique needs of the children you support.